If you're considering starting an online business, you might have seen two popular models: dropshipping and print on demand.

 - Do you like selling a variety of different products?

-If you’ve answered with a yes, then the dropshipping model will be best for you!
+If you've answered yes, the dropshipping model will be best for you!

 Fun fact: Did you know that you can also combine POD and 'normal' dropshipping?
 Check out this article here!